BradleyCodeU/bradleycodeu.github.io/_apcsp/py/106PyThreeArgs.md

 - minutes (an integer representing the number of minutes).
 - return_unit (a string representing the unit of time to which the duration should be converted, either "hours", "minutes", or "seconds").

 First calculate the total number of minutes by multiplying the number of hours by 60 and adding the number of minutes.
 If return_unit is "hours", then divide total_minutes by 60 to convert it to hours.
 If return_unit is "seconds", then multiply total_minutes by 60 to convert it to seconds.
+If the return_unit is not "hours", "minutes", or "seconds" then alway return 0.

 ### Input &rarr; Output

 convertTime(2, 30, "hours") &rarr; 2.5
 convertTime(2, 30, "minutes") &rarr; 150
 convertTime(2, 30, "seconds") &rarr; 9000
+convertTime(1, 2, "banana") &rarr; 0

 ## isValidDate
 Write a Python function isValidDate(month, day, is_leap_year) that takes in three arguments: month, day, and is_leap_year.